lee-joanne/yakker-frontend/README.md

 ![Screenshot of post reyakks author reyakking self](documentation/postreyakks-author.png)

 Logged-in users will be able reyakk to other users' posts.
-Reyakking and unreyakking to other users' posts can be done from the homepage or detailed post view.
+Reyakking and unreyakking to other users' posts can be done from the homepage, detailed post view, or user profile page.
 Users can reyakk to posts by clicking on the heart icon, which will turn red when reyakked.
 If the user clicks on the heart icon again, it will be unreyakked and go back to a colourless heart.
 If users try to reyakk to their own posts, a message will pop up stating that users cannot reyakk to their own posts.
 Users will be able to access all the posts that they have reyakked to in the "Reyakked" link in nav bar.

 User stories covered: